 But we like his self-satisfied reaction to see his theory vindicated, purring, “They’ve all been murr-dered.”
 We have to admit that we’re a bit disappointed that Captain Lewis’s main reward, after uncovering the Crime of the Century and single-handedly assuring the success of Britain in India, is just to keep his lousy job.
 I’d say that’s fine, as long as Karim becomes his new receptionist.
 Or was Karim one of the thousand-plus Thugs hanged in the subsequent criminal investigation?

 Powerhouse Indicator’s Blu-ray of The Stranglers of Bombay is given its own keep case in the four-disc set Hammer Volume 3 Blood and Terror.
 The rich B&W scan is much sharper than the old Sony DVD.
 Hammer’s B&W productions from this period were often more elaborate than their Technicolor work, and the marketplace set constructed at the relatively tiny Bray Studio looks impressively large.
-Likewise the soundstage night exteriors are designed well.
+Likewise well designed are the soundstage night exteriors.
 The only been-there-done-that are the exteriors filmed in the same depressing Bray excavation (a gravel pit?) revisited far too often.
 A wilted palm tree or two do not make it seem more like India.
-Cinematographer Arthur Grant does make everything seem too bright and too hot, a trick that might be difficult in color.
-Hammer correspondence claims that historical realism dictated the use of B&W, but I can’t see anybody imagining that the gore-mutilation scenes would ever be approved if shown in color.
+Cinematographer Arthur Grant does make everything seem bright and hot, a trick that might be difficult in color.
+Hammer correspondence claims that historical realism dictated the use of B&W, but I can’t see anybody imagining that the gore-mutilation scenes would be approved if shown in color.

 The extras for Stranglers will be a big attraction for curious Hammer fans.
 Jonathan Rigby and Alan Barnes host an informative featurette examining the film as a whole.
 Colette Balmain discusses actress Jan Holden for a six-minute ‘women of Hammer’ piece.
 David Z. Goodman’s commentary has been retained from the old DVD; he’s engaging enough but has little to say about his early screenplay.
 Getting some positive web buzz is a long featurette on James Bernard’s dynamic music track scored with nervous drums and brass.
 Spokesman David Huckvale approaches the score in terms of the Avant-Garde.
 I hope he waxes as critical on the James Bernard music for the anticipated Indicator disc of These are the Damned.

 Even though the BBFC files on the film have gone missing, ex- censor Richard Falcon spends 27 minutes covering its censorship issues.
-Violence was trimmed for the U.K., while short cuts of Marie Devereaux were dropped for America (but with one left in the trailer!).
+Violence was trimmed for the U.K. while short cuts of Marie Devereux were dropped for America (but with one left in the trailer!).
 We’re told that a couple of tiny trims have yet to be located.

 The best news of all is that Indicator gives us three encodings of the film.
 The slightly longer UK cut changes the placement of a text scroll over a map of India.
 That accounts for the hard cut in older releases of the U.S. version.
 The ‘integral’ version keeps everything, which should please fans to no end: Marie Devereaux’s brief but telling ‘aroused’ cutaway shots are intact.